kousherAlam/kousheralam.github.io/_posts/azure/2020-11-21-microsoft-azure.md

 ---
-title: Microsfot Azure
+title: Microsoft Azure
 categories: ["azure", "nodejs", "cloud"]
 tags: ["azure", "nodejs"]
 layout: blog
 thubmail: "/assets/blog/cloud/microsoft-azure-thumb.png"
 image: "/assets/blog/cloud/microsoft-azure.png"
-description: Microsfot Azure one of the big player of cloud computing market.
+description: Microsoft Azure one of the big player of cloud computing market.
 ---

 # What is Microsoft Azure
-Microsfot Azure one of the big player of cloud computing market.
+Microsoft Azure one of the big player of cloud computing market.

 ## Azure Region & Geographic and Availability Zones
 Azure has it's data center all over the worlds.
 In every data center azure have multiple of availability zone.